Return

 Nursing homes are fully equipped to efficiently provide medical attention to people who do not need to go to the hospital.
 The staff is fully trained to identify symptoms.
 In addition, the care homes regularly arrange for visits from physiotherapists, GPs, and other specialists who ensure the residents get the care they need.

-Most people face a dilemma when it comes to the choice between assisted living versus nursing homes.
+Most people face a dilemma regarding the choice between assisted living versus nursing homes.
 In most cases, it’s never a quick decision.
 However, a nursing home is often the best decision for people dealing with worsening progressive illnesses or recent events that have left a loved one with serious care needs.
 Let’s look at the differences between retirement homes versus nursing homes.

 • Care needs

 Retirement homes that offer assisted living are best suited for people with minimal care needs.
-As such, residents who need a bit more support but want an independent life would find these homes are best suited to their needs.
+As such, residents who need more support but want an independent life find these homes are best suited to their needs.

-Although retirement homes such as the variety available at Seasons Retirement have a home-like environment, they offer other services such as meals, exercise, and a better social life.
+Although retirement homes, such as the variety available at Seasons Retirement, have a home-like environment and offer other services such as meals, exercise, and a better social life.
 Others may administer medications and provide the services of a nurse, doctor, or pharmacist when needed.

 On the other hand, nursing homes provide 24-hour personal and nursing care.
 Residents receive help with daily activities such as bathing and eating.
 They are best suited for persons whose care needs cannot be met in retirement homes.